cncf/tag-security/supply-chain-security/compromises/2021/php.md

 ## Remediation

-* Write access to the repository's source migrated out of a self-built karma system and now restricted only to members of the PHP organization.
+* Membership in the PHP GitHub organization now required 2FA-enabled accounts.
-* Membership in the PHP organization now required 2FA-enabled accounts.
+* Write access to the repository's source migrated out of a self-built karma system and now restricted only to members of the PHP project's GitHub organization.
 * The PHP team has decided to stop maintaining their own infrastructure declared their GitHub PHP project repository as the primary source.

 ## Type of Compromise